coffee2code/always-allow-admin-comments/readme.txt

 == Filters ==

-The plugin is further customizable via one filter.
-Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.
+The plugin is further customizable via three hooks.
+Such code should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = c2c_always_allow_admin_comments_disable =